JamesClarke7283/SoloKV/docs/SPEC.md

 ## Introduction

 Solo KV is a pioneering key-value storage system designed with the modern application developer in mind.
-Developed in Rust and leveraging Protocol Buffers (ProtoBuf) for serialization, Solo KV aims to redefine simplicity, flexibility, and efficiency in data storage.
+Developed in Rust, Solo KV aims to redefine simplicity, flexibility, and efficiency in data storage.
 By encapsulating the entire database within a single file, Solo KV offers an unparalleled blend of performance and ease of use for a wide array of applications, from lightweight web services to complex,